jmquigley/gadgets/docs/lib/pager/Pager.md

     />
 ```

-The example above would create a `Pager` control that contains 12 page
+The example above would create a `Pager` control that contains 120 page
 entries to choose from.
+The default page size is the first entry in
+the `pageSizes` array property.

-It would also include a `TextField` control that
+This control would also include a `TextField` that allows the user to jump
-allows the user to jump to a page by its number position.
+to a page by its number position.

 #### Events
 - `onSelect(page: number)` - When the control changes to a new page, this